Greek islands to go on holidays with friends

 Here are 9 islands that are great to visit with your friends and make new ones:

 Find useful travel info about the islands and choose the best destination for you and your friends!
 You can also check all ferry ticket discounts for the Greek islands to make a seriously informed decision!

 Amorgos is a great destination for large groups of friends that enjoy relaxing vibes and spending time at the beach.

-Going camping is most probably among the most popular accomodation options in Amorgos and also a more budget-friendly one, as well as a great way to meet new people.
+Going camping is probably among the most popular accommodation options in Amorgos and also a more budget-friendly one, as well as a great way to meet new people.
 The campsite in Aegiali is said to be the liveliest on the island, located close to beach clubs and bars.
-The campsites of Katapola are quieter and they are closer to the beautiful village of Chora and some of the most impressive beaches on the island, such as Agia Anna and Mouros.
+The campsites of Katapola are quieter and they are closer to the beautiful village of Chora, and to some of the most impressive beaches on the island, such as Agia Anna and Mouros.